-Information and the auditors
+Information abut the auditors

 Bure has appointed the auditing firm of Ernst & Young AB as its independent auditor.
-Ernst & Young has appointed Staffan Landén, 47 years old, as Auditor in Charge.
+Ernst & Young has appointed Staffan Landén, 48 years old, as Auditor in Charge.
 Staffan has been Auditor in Charge for Bure since 2008.
-Aside from auditor of Bure Equity, Staffan is auditor of the listed companies Alfa Laval AB and Lindab International AB.
-In addition, Staffan is auditor of other companies with extensive international operations such as Papyrus Holding AB and Capio AB.
+Aside from Bure Equity, Staffan is auditor of the listed companies Alfa Laval AB and Lindab International AB, as well as other companies with extensive international operations such as Papyrus Holding AB and Capio AB.
 For information about compensation to Ernst & Young, see Note 9.

-The Board's description of internal control over financial reporting for the financial year 2010
+The Board's description of internal control over financial reporting for the financial year 2011